Patents 2019 (Chapter Russia)25 March 2019

 Are there any procedures to expedite patent prosecution?

-The Russian Patent Office participates in the global Patent Prosecution Highway (PPH) programme.
+In additional, the Russian Patent Office participates in the global Patent Prosecution Highway (PPH) programme.
 No extra fees are required for use of PPH benefits.

 33 Patent application contents